albertattard/quickhacks-source/docs/aws/terraform/ec2-publicly-accessible.md

 ### File: `terraform.tf`

 The bucket `quickhacks-terraform` needs to be created beforehand.
+Refer to [create S3 bucket]({% link docs/aws/cli/s3.md %}#create-bucket) for more information about that.

 ```terraform
 terraform {